 Cherry, Ernest

 He enlisted at Beverley.
 Formerly, Private, 22204, East York Regiment.
 Transferred to as Private, 41234, 17th Highland Light Infantry.
 He died of Bronchitis, on 08/02/1917, aged 21.
 His army effects were left to his father, William.
-Buried at Etaples.
+Buried at Etaples, France.
 His grave inscription, reads, “TOO DEARLY LOVED TO EVER BE FORGOTTEN”.

 His brother Arthur Train Cherry, a boiler maker, enlisted on 02/11/1914, and served as 13378, Coldstream Guards, during the war.